ember-learn/guides-source/guides/release/components-update/introducing-components.md

 </section>
 ```

-The `index.hbs` of a component directory can also be referred to directly:
+If you have a component named `index.hbs`, you can refer to it without the `::Index`.
+You can refer to `app/components/received-message/index.hbs` from other components as `<ReceivedMessage>`:

 ```handlebars {data-filename="" data-diff="-3,+6,-9,+11"}
 app/